PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 # Updating the base Python Environment

-Before making any changes to packages th base conda environment should be updated as this will make sure you have the latest version of the ```mamba``` package manager.
+Before making any changes to packages the base conda environment should be updated as this will make sure the latest version of the ```mamba``` package manager is installed.
 Use the command:

 ```
 mamba update -c conda-forge --all